devwdougherty/personal-developer-wiki/Programming Languages & Frameworks/dotNet/ASP.NET + Entity Framework (C#)/Book 5 - Programming (MODELS).md

 [Range(1.01, 2, ErrorMessage = "Field should be in range [1.01, 2].")]
 ```

+## REGEX - Regular Expression
-## Regular Expression to specifies which values are accept in the field.
+### Regular Expression to specifies which values are accept in the field.
 ```c#
 [RegularExpression(@"^([1-9]|1[0-9]|20)$", ErrorMessage = "Neighbors should be in range [1, 20] integer.")]
 ```